 Once you have connected your GPS receiver to Gemini, you should configure your GPS to output either Garmin Textout protocol, or NMEA 0183 protocol.
 Gemini requires only the "Recommended Minimum" (RMC) NMEA 0183 sentence to be sent, which is supported by all GPS receivers.
+In addition to the NMEA standard baud rate of 4800, Gemini can be configured to use other baud rates when it checks for GPS data.

-6.4 Using Planetarium Programs
+6.5 Using Planetarium Programs